Sohamcool411/React/13_megaBlog/README.md

 ### ...register spread syntax:

 This spread syntax ensures that the necessary props are passed to your input elements, including name, onChange, and onBlur.

+### Learn more about how to use RTE from tinymce docs.

+### also check how to use ' Control , watch ,setValue , getValues' from useForm(). e.g in Postform.jsx and RTE.jsx

+# functioning

+Whenever we login we call the appwrite backend service to give us a session and through that session we extract all the userData and store it in our store.js.

+Then we can use the data from this store wherever we need it.

+Similarly when we logout we just delete that session and set the store values of usedata to null.

+# functioning in PostForm.jsx

+First we check if the user is trying to create a new post or update an existing post.

+if the user is editing the existing post set the default values of useForm to the values of post such as title, status , content etc.

+else set the values to empty ('').

+## uploading or editing file.

+if post exists then first upload file to our storage using appwrite service uploadFile.

+then we delete the featuredImage id from post data , and update the new featuredImage value in data by using appwrite service updatePost.

+else if the post does not already exist we just create a new post and upload the new file to storage.